snuids/nyx/running_locally.md

 # Running Locally
 In order to run the platform locally, you need:

-* A linux based machine with at least 4GB of memory.
+* A linux based machine with at least 8GB of memory.
+* git installed
-* Docker installed
+* docker installed
 * docker-compose installed

 ## Step 1